“There is nothing better than a friend, unless it is a friend with chocolate.”

 Good news for us chocolate lovers – and those who enjoy consuming healthy and delicious snacks (alongside caffeine), there are chocolate-covered espresso beans in the market we can indulge in.
 Chocolate-covered espresso or other coffee beans offer a myriad of health benefits without the guilt, nor without sacrificing flavour of each bite.

 Caffeine is one of the most common stimulants used today in society, especially as it is safe to consume (even in larger quantities).
+Brewing coffee is an art itself, it’s just different from instant cups.
 Using caffeine is ideal to help “wake the brain” and to get a jumpstart with each day.
 While consuming caffeine is most popular in both coffee and tea form, chocolate covered coffee beans offer the same results with an entirely new and refreshing experience.

 Because most chocolate-covered espresso beans use dark chocolate, you gain plenty of mood-lifting benefits as dark chocolate helps to increase the release of both endorphins and serotonin throughout the body.
 Combining dark chocolate with caffeine daily is ideal to make the most out of your body’s all-natural “feel good” chemicals and hormones that are released.
 Because both coffee and chocolate cause positive reactions in the body, they are some of the most popular choices for energy and snacks today.